This cinnamon roll casserole made with Pillsbury cinnamon rolls, is essentially super easy, baked cinnamon French toast.

 Want more breakfast ideas?

-This is one of my most popular recipes!
-Want to see more popular recipes?
+This is one of my most popular recipes.

-Browse these popular recipes here (be sure to Pin the ones you like for later!)
+Browse my most popular recipes on Pinterest here (be sure to Pin the ones you like for later!)

 Easy Cinnamon Roll Casserole